Marine conservation: Fish

 The European eel being critically endangered impacts other animals such as this Grey Heron that also eats eels.

 In 2014, the IUCN moved the Pacific bluefin tuna from "least concerned" to "vulnerable" on a scale that represents level of extinction risk.
 The Pacific bluefin tuna is targeted by the fishing industry mainly for its use in sushi.
 A stock assessment released in 2013 by the International Scientific Committee for Tuna and Tuna-Like Species in the North Pacific Ocean (ISC) shows that the Pacific bluefin tuna population dropped by 96 percent in the Pacific Ocean.
 According to the ISC assessment, 90 percent of the Pacific bluefin tuna caught are juveniles that have not reproduced.

 Between 2011 and 2014, the European eel, Japanese eel, and American eel were put on the IUCN red list of endangered species.
 In 2015, the Environmental Agency concluded that the number of European eels has declined by 95 percent since 1990.
 An Environmental Agency officer, Andy Don, who has been researching eels for the past 20 years, said, "There is no doubt that there is a crisis.
 People have been reporting catching a kilo of glass eels this year when they would expect to catch 40 kilos.
 We have got to do something."

 Marine plants

+Seagrass, like Johnson's seagrass, provides a balance and stability to ecosystems within marine life.

 Johnson's seagrass, a food source for the endangered green sea turtle, reproduces asexually, which limits its ability to populate and colonize habitats.
 This seagrass was formerly the only marine plant to be listed under the US Endangered Species Act, and in 1998, it was granted protection as an endangered species.
 It is now known to be a clone of the widespread Halophila ovalis and protection was withdrawn.
 Data on this plant is limited, but it is known that since the 1970s there has been a 50 percent decrease in abundance.
 There are many reasons behind the decline in the seagrass's proliferation, such as degradation of water quality, careless boating activities, anchoring.
 In addition to that hurricane activity caused by climate change, increase the risk of extinction.

+Seagrass habitats play an essential role with keeping balance in marine life.
+It gives stability to the ecosystem by providing a habitat for species and sustaining the water's quality.
+However, while these habitats create a balance to ecosystems, they continue to experience a decline due to human interaction like pollution, climate change, and destruction of habitats.
+These human interactions are a contributing factor as to why marine life has been declining throughout the years.